Global Training Providers expand training offerings and reach with new programs

 , and discussed how to ideally train to backfill future retirees, and a local academy program was designed running across two years consisting of regular training phases with the employee working in his role in between, making sure that the practical work is done in the real world environment, adding the needed deep dive training in between.

-In the U.S., there are similar programs, including the Mainframe Academy Training Program featured in the July/August IBM Systems Magazine, Mainframe edition, case study
+In the U.S., there are similar programs, including the Mainframe Academy Training Program featured in the July/August IBM Systems magazine, IBM Z case study

 In addition, many courses are now fully available through the IBM Training and Skills partner page